Physics

 It is actually the friction between car tyres and the road that pushes the car forwards.
 This is called traction.

-Note that this means friction isn't what pushes cars back; this is purely due to air resistance.
+Note that this means friction isn't what pushes cars back; this is purely due to air resistance. - Lift

 In many works of science fiction there are additional forces to the ones we have in the real world.
 The most notorious of these is The Force from Star Wars.